5 Ways Cost Of Moving Can Sneak Up On You

 Now that you have the transportation and manpower settled, you need to start packing your belongings and furniture.
 Most of the transportation services available do not include packing materials and packing service in their cost, which makes it easy to overlook when moving.

-Fragile items, like a really expensive oak furniture, must be shrink wrapped properly to avoid scratches and damages.
-Vases and breakable items should be bubble wrapped to avoid breaking them during the possible bumpy journey.
+Fragile items, like really expensive oak furniture, must be shrink-wrapped properly to avoid scratches and damage.
+Vases and breakable items should be bubble-wrapped to avoid breaking them during the possible bumpy journey.

-Boxes can cost up to RM14, while bubble wrap is RM200 per roll, and shrink wrap is RM50 per roll.
+If you use www.thelorry.com, you can opt to include all the items you need with large boxes costing up to RM15, bubble wrap at RM170 per roll, and shrink wrap at RM45 per roll.
 All these costs must be factored in when you are budgeting for your move.

 4. Broadband subscriptions

 Moving can definitely be stressful, having to coordinate the packing, moving and assembling of furniture.
-This leads to most people overlooking subscriptions such as satellite TV, telephone land line and even broadband.
-And we all know that the most important thing when you get to your new place is internet!
+This leads to most people overlooking subscriptions such as satellite TV, telephone landline and even broadband.
+And we all know that the most important thing when you get to your new place is access to the internet!

-If not planned in advance, you could be paying for service that you are unable to enjoy at your new home.
-Things like broadband subscription can easily be managed by checking if you are still under contract with your current provider.
+If not planned, you could be paying for service that you are unable to enjoy at your new home.
+Things like broadband subscriptions can easily be managed by checking if you are still under contract with your current provider.

 If you are no longer under contract, you will be free to shop around for a cheaper and faster broadband package in your new area.
 There is also the problem of coverage.
 Some areas may not have coverage for your existing broadband package, or better packages may be available to you at your new location.